nion-software/nionswift/docs/processing.rst

 A line profile can be edited by dragging the resulting line profile graphic or by editing the line profile graphic in the inspector.

+A line profile and its computation can be copied from one data item to another by copying and pasting the line profile graphic from one display to another.
+A new line profile graphic and associated computation will be created on the data item of target display.

 See also :ref:`Line Profile Graphic`.

 Picks
 -----
 A pick is a special live computation that allows you to pick a region of a collection of 1d data and see the average or sum of the 1d data in the region.
 The region is displayed as a rectangle graphic on the collection of 1d data and the average or sum is displayed in a line plot.

-A pick can be create by choosing the :menuselection:`Processing --> Reduce --> Pick` menu item, or by pressing the :kbd:`p` key while a display panel has keyboard focus.
+A pick can be created by choosing the :menuselection:`Processing --> Reduce --> Pick` menu item, or by pressing the :kbd:`p` key while a display panel has keyboard focus.

 A pick can be edited by dragging the resulting rectangle graphic or by editing the pick graphic in the inspector.

+A pick can be copied from one data item to another by copying and pasting the pick graphic from one display to another.
+Then, using the new rectangle graphic, a new pick computation can be created using :menuselection:`Processing --> Reduce --> Pick`.

 See also :ref:`Rectangle Graphic`.